 A similar hatred came for those who filled in after Charlie's death in November 2010.
 Veteran announcers John Cramer, Joe Cipriano, and the aforementioned Rich Fields were generally hated for their own lack of enthusiasm, as was extremely obscure voiceover artist Lora Cain.note Johnny Gilbert of Jeopardy!, who had previously filled in for Jack in 1988 and Charlie in 1995, also did three weeks, but was obviously never considered for the job since he is in his 80s and Charlie died at 78.
 This put the fanbase almost unanimously in favor of Jim Thornton, who got the job in summer 2011.

 When Let's Make a Deal was revived in 1990, original host/co-producer Monty Hall felt that he was too old to host anymore, so he chose Bob Hilton to host.
-Hilton, who was otherwise an announcer, was so poorly received by the fanbase that Hall actually guest-hosted the last few weeks to try and save a sinking ship.
+Hilton, who had far more experience as an announcer than as a host, was so poorly received by the fanbase that Hall actually guest-hosted the last few weeks to try and save a sinking ship.
 His original intent was merely to fill in until he could find a suitable host to carry Season 2, but the show got canceled instead.

 A fair number of UK game show Hole In The Wall fans see Anton Du Beke as this after he replaced Dale Winton (of Supermarket Sweep fame) as presenter.